rocord01/block-ads/README.md

 <blockquote>...the question should not be whether ad blocking is ethical, but whether it is a moral obligation.
 The burden of proof falls squarely on advertising to justify its intrusions into users’ attentional spaces&mdash;not on users to justify exercising their freedom of attention.</blockquote>

+The purpose of this little project is to encourage the use of ad blockers.
+For the time being it's a simple test to see if the user has an ad blocker installed, and a recommendation to install one if they don't.
+It'd also be nice to let website owners add a little banner/ribbon to their site which lets their visitors know if they're not using an ad blocker (we're running one on FiveFilters.org at the moment).

 ### Detecting absence of ad blocker

 How do we detect if someone is not running an ad blocker?
 We make a request for a file that most ad blockers will block (at least the ones relying on [EasyList](https://easylist.adblockplus.org/en/)).
 In this case, we're calling our file `ads.css`.